Bragit123/FYS-STK3155/README.md

-# FYS-STK3155
+# FYS-STK4155

-My (Brage's) repository for the projects and exercises in FYS-STK3155
+Repository for the projects in FYS-STK4155 - Applied Data Analysis and Machine Learning